 The undergraduate program in health care administration that Dr. Mosher directs is one of only 45 such programs in the United States and Canada to be fully certified by the Association of University Programs in Health Administration.
 The program is also the only one of its type to be endowed.

-Dr. Mosher is an active member in a variety of professional organizations including the International Association of Homes and Services for the Ageing, the Association of University Programs in Health Administration, and he served for 14 years on the Planning Committee of the Augusta Health Care, Inc., a top 100 hospital in the United States.
+Dr. Mosher is an active member in a variety of professional organizations including the International Association of Homes and Services for the Ageing, the Association of University Programs in Health Administration, and he served for 14 years on the Planning Committee of the Augusta Health Care, Inc., a top 50 hospital in the United States.
 He currently serves as the chair of the board of directors of the Legacy of North Augusta.
 He is also the vice president of The Advisory Council for the Commonwealth Center for Children and Adolescents.

 Quality in long term care is the major research interest of Dr. Mosher.
 This interest is international in scope.
 It speaks to a commitment to the integration of academic and practitioner worlds to the betterment of the people served in long term care settings.